cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage2_Conceptual_and_Logical_Design.md

       - PaymentMethod: [‘Cash, ’Credit Card’, ‘Debit Card’, ‘Zelle’]
       - Type: [‘Income’, ‘Expense’]
   - A subcategory can be added to a transaction if and only its parent category is present in the category field.
+  - Amount can't be negative.

 #### 2.2 Category
-This entity represents the categories that a transaction belongs to.
+This entity represents the categories and subcategories that a transaction belongs to.
+To achieve this we are adding a parentCategoryId attribute which will be null for categories and have the respective categoryId, of it's parent category, for a subcategory.
   ##### Assumptions:
   - A transaction can have one category at max.

-#### 2.3 Subcategory
-This entity represents the subcategories for the transactions.
-At first glance it might seem that it could be merged with the category entity but the reason we promoted it to be a separate entity is due to the fact that some of the subcategories can be shared by multiple categories.
-For example, the subcategory "Groceries" can be present in both Categories “Household” and “Travel” Or "Beer" can be in "House Party" and "Vacation".

-  ##### Assumptions:
   - At most one subcategory can be added to a transaction.

-#### 2.4 Attachment
+#### 2.3 Attachment
 The Attachment entity represents the receipts or any other transaction-related documents in image or PDF format.

   ##### Assumptions:
   - There could be 0 or 1 attachment for a given transaction.

-#### 2.5 CategoryBudget
+#### 2.4 MonthlyCategoryBudget
-This represents a category-wise budget recurring every month.
+This represents a category-wise budget changing every month.

   ##### Assumptions:
-  - The budget for each category remains constant every month unless edited by the user.
+  - The Month is an integer having values between 1 and 12.
+  - Amount can't be negative.

-#### 2.6 BillReminders
+#### 2.5  User
-The reminders are stored in this entity with the recurrence of the reminders handled using a cron expression.
+The user details such as username, first and last name are stored in this entity.

   ##### Assumptions:
-  - The attribute recurrence is assumed to contain one of the following values:
+  - Username is unique to a user

-    - Monthly
-    - Bi-weekly
-    - Weekly
+#### 2.6  Credentials
+This entity is used to store password and email for handling the login process.
+This entity is separated from the user entity for allowing quicker access for authentication.

+#### 2.7  Split
+This is a central entity for handling the splitting functionality.
+It stores details regarding the split such as timestamp, amount, etc.

+  ##### Assumptions:
+  - Amount can't be negative.

 ### 3 Relations

 - A Transaction might have 0 or 1 attachment associated with it.
-A Attachment has exactly 1 transaction associated with it.
+An Attachment has exactly 1 transaction associated with it.
 (One to One Relationship)
 - A Transaction can also have 0 or 1 category.
 A Category can be associated with 0 or n transactions.
 (One to Many Relationship)
-- A Transaction can have 0 or 1 subcategory provided that the category field is populated.
-A Subcategory can be associated with 0 or n transactions.(One to Many Relationship)
+- A Category can have 0 or n Budgets associated with it.
+A budget is associated with exactly 1 category.
+(Many to One Relationship)
-- A Category can have 0 or n different subcategories associated with it.
-A Subcategory can belong to 1 or n different categories.
-(Many to Many Relationship)
+- A user creates 0 or n monthly budgets.
+A Budget is associated with exactly 1 user.
+(Many to One Relationship)
-- A Category can have 0 or 1 Budget associated with it.
-A budget is associated exactly 1 category.
+- A user has exactly 1 credential.
+A credential is associated with exactly 1 user.
 (One to One Relationship)
+- A user adds 0 or n transactions.
+A transaction is associated with exactly 1 user.(Many to One Relationship)
+- A user can lend in 0 or n splits.
+A split has exactly 1 user as lender.
+(Many to One Relationship)
+- A user can borrow from 0 or n splits.
+A split can involve 1 or n users as borrowers.
+(Many to Many Relationship).
+This relationship has amount and isPaid (boolean) as attributes.

 ### 4 Normalization
 The functional dependencies are -